Orka-class submarine: Winning bid

 On 15 March 2024 State Secretary for Defence Christophe van der Maat officially announced that Naval Group had been selected as the winning bid.
 The first two submarines will be delivered within ten years after the contract has been signed.
 Prior to this announcement, the winner was already leaked to several media outlets, which caused political backlash for choosing a foreign yard over a Dutch one.
 In April 2024, it was announced which ten Dutch companies and two knowledge institutions will be involved in the construction of the Orka class submarines.

 On 10 September 2024 the Netherlands and Naval Group signed an industrial cooperation agreement (ICA).
 This binding agreement ensures that Naval Group and the Dutch defense and maritime industries will collaborate on the Orka-class submarines.
 It will also result in orders for the Dutch industry that will have a total worth of approximately one billion euros.
 That same month, on 30 September 2024, the Delivery Agreement for the Replacement Netherlands Submarine Capability (RNSC) programme was also signed between the Dutch Ministry of Defence and Naval Group.
 The signing of this agreement marks the start of the replacement program.

 Contracts

 On 16 June 2025 Naval Group and Royal IHC signed a contract for the supply of key components for the Orka class submarines.
 As part of this contract Royal IHC will be responsible for the development and delivery of high-quality modules and steel structures for all four boats.
 The construction of these modules is expected to start in the second half of 2026.
 On 25 September 2025 Naval Group and RH Marine signed a contract as part of their collaboration on the Orka class submarines.
 Under the agreement RH Marine will contribute its expertise in power distribution, platform automation, and integrated system solutions.
+During the NIDV Exhibition Defence & Security (NEDS) in November 2025 both Nevesbu and Van Halteren Technologies (VHT) were contracted.
+VHT will provide for the submarines critical on-board systems, such as refrigeration and freezing systems, hydraulic power units, as well as capstans and anchor winches.
+Meanwhile Nevesbu will design complex subsystems.

+On 16 June 2026 the Dutch Ministry of Defence and Naval Group signed a contract for the supply of F21 Mk2 heavyweight torpedoes to equip the future Orka-class submarines of the RNLN.
+As a result of this contract, the RNLN will become the first SSK fleet within NATO to operate the F21 torpedo.

 Design

 Armament

 The Orka class submarines are expected to be equipped with the submarine launched version of the Joint Strike Missile (JSM), the JSM-SL.
-They should also be able to launch the Mark 48 MOD 7AT torpedo.
+Initially they were also to be equipped with the Mark 48 MOD 7AT torpedo.
+However, in March 2026 it was announced that the submarines will instead be equipped with the F21 Mk2 torpedo.